FDio/csit/docs/report/vpp_device_tests/test_environment.rst

 csit-shim-dcr
 ~~~~~~~~~~~~~

-This :abbr:`DCR` acts as an intermediate layer running script responsible for
+This :abbr:`DCR (Docker container)` acts as an intermediate layer running
-orchestrating topologies under test and reservation.
-Responsible for managing VF
+script responsible for orchestrating topologies under test and reservation.
-resources and allocation to :abbr:`DUT (Device Under Test)`, :abbr:`TG
+Responsible for managing VF resources and allocation to
-(Traffic Generator)` containers.
+:abbr:`DUT (Device Under Test)`, :abbr:`TG (Traffic Generator)` containers.
 This MUST to be done on **csit-shim-dcr**.
 This image also acts as the generic reservation mechanics arbiter to make sure
 that only Y number of simulations are spawned on any given HW node.

 - *Container Image Location*: Docker image at snergster/csit-shim.

-- *Container Definition*: Docker file specified at [CsitShimDcrFile]_.
+- *Container Definition*: Docker file specified at [:ref:`CsitShimDcrFile`].

 - *Initializing*: Container is initialized from within *Consul by HashiCorp*
   and *Nomad by HashiCorp*.
 Required docker parameters, to be able to run